EphraimFriedman/Restaurant-review/part-3/README.md

   * the restaurant should no longer appear on the page

 ![](mockups/home-page-with-restaurant-deleted.png)

+#### Apply Responsible Behavior Per User and Route

+Look back on the work you've done in this release.
+Use your best judgment (and be prepared to defend your choices!) about what level of security is appropriate and implement that in the code.

+Ask yourself:

+* Must a user be logged in to view all restaurants?
+* Should an authenticated user be able to view another user's restaurants?
+* Who should be able to delete or create an restaurant?
+Can anyone?
+Must you be logged in?

+Make the appropriate code changes to support a responsible set of interactions.

 ### Release 3: Review
 Knowing that all these restaurants exist is a great start, now let's provide a way for users to add a review.